 In Chrome Incognito, Brave Incognito, and IE InPrivate, the browser will automatically respond to a HTTP/401 challenge for Negotiate/NTLM credentials even in Private mode.

-- In Edge, the security manager returns MustPrompt when queried for URLACTION_CREDENTIALS_USE.
+- In Edge Legacy and the new Chromium-based Edge, the security manager returns MustPrompt when queried for URLACTION_CREDENTIALS_USE.

-- Unfortunately Edge’s Kiosk mode runs InPrivate, meaning you cannot easily use Kiosk mode to implement a display that projects a dashboard or other authenticated data on your Intranet.
+- Unfortunately Edge Legacy’s Kiosk mode runs InPrivate, meaning you cannot easily use Kiosk mode to implement a display that projects a dashboard or other authenticated data on your Intranet.

 - For Firefox to support automatic authentication at all, the